GigaZelensky/AntiSpoof/README.md

     # order so every mod gets checked quickly without spamming the player.
     # Up to three keys are packed into each sign using the first three lines to
     # reduce the total number of sign flashes needed.
+    # Use "/antispoof keybind <player> <key>" to test any key manually and see
+    # the translated text along with how long it took to respond.

 # ──────────────────────────────────────────────────────────
 #                Bedrock Handling Settings